Youth Tour is a once-in-a-lifetime, all-expenses-paid leadership travel opportunity for high school sophomores and juniors in MVEC’s service area.

 - Hear featured speakers who provide insight to the important roles electric cooperatives play in their communities.

 - Create lifelong friendships with students from all around the country.

-(Please note: the 2019 application period has closed, but if you want an idea of what we ask, you can take a look at the online form.)
 Just fill out this online form, answer a few questions and be prepared to write a 300- to 500-word essay on why you’d be a good candidate.
 Just so you know, before you hit “submit,” we’ll need an electronic signature from a parent or guardian.

 Consequently, some Texas electric cooperatives sent groups of young people to Washington to work during the summer in Senator Johnson’s office.
 In 1958, a rural electric cooperative in Iowa sponsored the first group of 34 young people on a week-long study tour of our nation’s capital.
 Later that same year, another busload came to Washington from Illinois.